cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/slurm-queues.md

 - `standard`
 - `debug`
+- `special`

-Each queue is has attributes of run-length limits (e.g. short, long) and resources.
+Each queue has attributes of run-length limits (e.g. short, long) and resources.
 A full breakdown of each queue and its associated resources, such as run time limits and memory limits, is shown below in Table 1.